-Among others this system kernel contains the data management system, the UCI command language, the standard input of PERMAS models, the standard output of results, the model consolidation, the substructure technique, numerous element types, and software tools like fast vector routines.
+Among others this system kernel contains the data management system, the UCI command language, the standard input of PERMAS models, the standard output of results, the model consolidation, the substructure technique, numerous element types, and sampling for parameter studies.

-The characteristic features of PERMAS-MQA are the concepts and tools for the quality assurance of the analysis process.
+The characteristic features of PERMAS-MQA are the concepts and tools for the quality assurancequality assurance of the analysis process and for the investigation of different model parameters by samplingsampling.